jez/pandoc-markdown-css-theme/src/kitchen-sink/index.md

 features Pandoc Markdown has to offer, and some extras.
 The default look can be tweaked via CSS variables, and it does not need JavaScript, even for side notes.

+### Really long heading that takes up nearly the full main width of the page.

+This heading can make the side nav bar overflow the container.

 #### There is no level 4 heading

 # Level 1 heading `code`